Why You Can't Hire Your Way Out of a Broken Process

 Triggers handle the obvious.
 When an order is approved, the system assigns it to the delivery queue and notifies the relevant team.
 When a contract is signed, the onboarding checklist populates.
 The pattern: if this condition is met, then perform this action.

 Workflows chain the steps together.
 Multi-step processes run from beginning to end with minimal human intervention.
-Exceptions are flagged for human decision.
-The routine path handles itself.
+At this stage, exceptions are flagged for human decision while the routine path handles itself.
+The key distinction: the system handles the expected path, and humans handle the unexpected.

 Intelligence arrives last.
 The system analyses patterns and suggests actions.
 Historical data reveals that certain types of projects consistently overrun at the same stage.
+Seasonal patterns in client enquiries become visible.
 This level requires sufficient data and stable processes, which is why the earlier stages must come first.

 Most growing businesses operate somewhere between visibility and alerts.
 The immediate opportunity is usually in alerts and triggers, where relatively simple automation eliminates a disproportionate amount of manual coordination work.